AndrewTweddle/EntelectChallenge2013/README.md

 If tanks try to move into a wall or another tank, the tank will turn but not move.

 Both players move simultaneously and there are 3 seconds between turns.
 The players communicate with the game engine via SOAP web service calls.

+The entry has to be written in Java or in a standard Visual Studio language supported by msbuild (usually C# or C++).
+I chose C#.

 # Interesting algorithms